REMOTE EDUCATION PROVISION: INFORMATION FOR PARENTS

 Heston Community School is committed to providing students with meaningful and ambitious work each day, covering the majority of the curriculum.
 Learning will be well-sequenced, so that knowledge and skills continue to be built incrementally.
 Students will be provided with clear explanations of new content delivered by teachers or through high-quality resources.

 In the event of a whole class, whole year group self-isolation or whole School closure, lessons will be delivered through Microsoft Teams.
-Students will follow their full curriculum in all subjects, except Core PE, KS3 Dance and Drama.
+Students will follow their full curriculum in all subjects, except Core PE, KS3 Music, DART and Drama.
 During these practical lessons students should exercise, catch up on work or read.

 HOW LONG CAN I EXPECT WORK SET BY THE SCHOOL TO TAKE MY CHILD EACH DAY?